Double-Edged Sword: Plot

 Jack Donaghy (Alec Baldwin) leaves for Toronto with his wife, Avery (Elizabeth Banks), where she unexpectedly goes into labour several weeks early.
 The pair are horrified at the idea that their child might be born Canadian and make a dash for the United States border.
 Along the way, they meet a meth smuggler called Lorne (special guest star John Cho), who gives them a ride.

 Meanwhile, Liz Lemon (Tina Fey) is going on holiday with Carol (Matt Damon), except that he is flying the plane that they will be going on.
 He makes a remark about contrasting the plane with a "Tallahassee strip club."
 When it comes time for take off, however, the plane does not move and Carol issues repeated announcements that the plane will leave "in about half an hour."
-However, the passengers end up waiting on the tarmac for hours.
+However, the passengers end up waiting on the tarmac for hours without water and as the cabin grows hotter.

 Back at TGS, Tracy Jordan (Tracy Morgan) has finally achieved one of his lifetime ambitions — earning an EGOT (winning an Emmy, Grammy, Oscar, and Tony).
 However, he is dismayed when he learns that he is now expected to shoulder greater responsibility and set a good example to others.

 Ultimately, Liz leads a protest against Carol's handling of the plane, which results in a standoff and the pair breaking up.
 As for Jack and Avery, they decide to have the baby in Canada after talking with Lorne.
 Lastly, Tracy informs Kenneth Parcell (Jack McBrayer) that he is going to Africa in order to do good.
 However, it is revealed that Tracy was lying to Kenneth and has actually decided to hide out in a warehouse in an undisclosed location.
 This way, he does not have to deal with the responsibility expected of him.

 Production

 The true reason for Tracy Jordan (Tracy Morgan) being written out of the storyline is that Morgan had undergone a kidney transplantation.
-He would miss the entirety of the next two episodes ("It's Never Too Late for Now" and "TGS Hates Women") and have reduced roles in several further episodes of the series whilst recovering.
+He missed the entirety of the next two episodes ("It's Never Too Late for Now" and "TGS Hates Women") and had reduced roles in several further episodes of the series while recovering.